Terra -> Your backend

-Set up and manage a consumer connection to the Terra WebSocket service to receive real-time heart rate data.
+Set up and manage a consumer connection to the Terra WebSocket service to receive real-time health data.

 This guide will walk you through the essential steps, from connecting and authenticating to managing heartbeats and receiving data.